This weekend there was a touch of finality. It was about bidding adieu

 best participants, some great judges but the show would not have been

 as successful without the effective anchoring.
-Simone Singh deserves a
+Simone Singh

 big round of applause for hosting the show so brilliantly.
 She played a